Emad4770/puzzleGame/README.md

 It is a puzzle game with rising difficulty after completing each level.
-The main class to run is called Joorchin.java
+The main class to run is on /src/Joorchin.java